 If you know the person, then you'll need to get their password from them (or get them to enter it for you).
-If you don't have their password (because you bought the phone second-hand, we hope, and not because you pinched it) then you should get in touch with the person as soon as possible, or return the iPhone for a refund.

 Once you have the password, follow these steps to remove the Apple ID account from iCloud and Find My Friends:

 - Open the Settings app.
 Tap the top entry, where it shows your name and picture.
 (In older versions of iOS you should tap iCloud.)

 - Scroll down and tap Sign Out.
 If prompted, tap Delete from My iPhone.

 - Enter the password of the person's Apple ID.

 - Select whether you want to keep copies of your iCloud data for Calendars, Contacts, Reminders and Safari.

 - Tap Sign Out or Turn Off, as applicable.

 When signed out you can tap Sign In and enter your Apple ID and password to start using the device.

 There is a way to remove an Apple ID from an Apple device if you don't know the password, but it's a bit tricky and risky so we'd only use it as a last resort.